MergunFrimen/pb177-cheatsheet/README.md

 ### Password guessing

-1. create a wordlist with AI (should be a small file)
+1. create a wordlist with AI and python (should be a small file)
 ```sh
 # might need to convert to ascii
 cat wordlist.txt | iconv -f utf-8 -t ascii//TRANSLIT > output.txt